joshwcomeau/explorable-explanations-with-react/plan.md

 10. The next thing to figure out is, how do we animate this?
 I thought about just translating the wave, and hiding the overflow, but then I realized the frequency can go above 1, and then you'd need to repeat the wave a bunch of times... it seemed easier just to recalculate the points.
 All I need is a time-keeping mechanism.
 11. Photo of stopwatch
 12. new API, with stopwatch passing a `secondsElapsed`.
+13. Mention how there's certainly a better way to do this, but ultimately we gotta move on with our life.
+Shipping beats perfection.
+14.

 CFP: https://docs.google.com/document/d/15LmX3HZ0-yssOQZlYIrAN7XHyzZKUGIFfaOPp-yW0SY/edit#heading=h.mt9lkosdjeje